-Meditation is one of those things that we all want to do, but for a lot of us, the chatter of our busy minds can make sitting down to meditate an exercise in frustration rather than relaxation.
-Here are 5 awesome meditation techniques we’ve compiled that can help you get started:
+Meditation is one of those things that we all want to do, and maybe you already have your own meditation techniques you utilize.
+However, for many of us, the chatter of our busy minds can make sitting down to meditate an exercise in frustration rather than relaxation.

 Meditation Technique #1: Breathing Meditation

 This is one of the best meditation techniques for beginners.
 Ancient, powerful and effective, by simply watching your breath, you give your mind something to focus on in a relaxed way.

 Get yourself in a comfortable position, close your eyes and begin to observe the sensations of breathing.
 Pay attention to how it feels as you draw air in through your nose, down into your lungs and back out again through your mouth.